Dependency injection in Angular libraries

 Example - Relative date pipe with i18n support

-In our next example, we have a library with a , which exports a pipe for formatting dates based on how long ago they occurred.
-This pipe receives a date as input, compares it to the current date and then returns a string like or .
+In our next example, we have a library with a RelativeDatePipeModule, which exports a pipe for formatting dates based on how long ago they occurred.
+This pipe receives a date as input, compares it to the current date and then returns a string like '5 hours ago' or 'yesterday at 4 PM'.
 A key feature of this pipe is internationalization, so that it's also usable for different languages.
 It would be inconvenient to have to pass in a language parameter for each usage (either as a secondary parameter or when importing the pipe's module).
 Instead, we would like apps to be able to integrate it like this:

 The internal library implementation is then very similar to the previous example.